JMU JMU - Department of Computer Science

 9. Fix the defect.

-10. Change the first occurrence of the word passengers in line 17 to passenger and save the file.
+10. Change the first occurrence of the word passengers in the block comment for the constructor to passenger and save the file.
 Is this a style defect?

 Yes, because all formal parameters must have a Javadoc comment that describes them, and the formal parameter named passengers no longer does.